suchmememanyskill/TegraScript/README.md

 `version()`          | Returns an Integer array of the current TE version | IntegerArray `menu(StringArray options, int startPos)` | Makes a menu with the cursor at startPos, with the provided options.
 Returns the current pos when a is pressed.
 B always returns 0 | Integer
 `menu(StringArray options, int startPos, StringArray colors)` | Same as above, but the entries now get colors defined by the colors array.
 Uses the same colors as the `colors()` function | Integer
+`menu(StringArray options, int startPos, StringArray colors, IntegerArray modifier)` | Same as above, but entries can be hidden or skipped defined by the modifier array.
+0 for normal, 1 for skip, 2 for hide | Integer

 Note about `pause()`.
 You need to work with raw bitfields.
 Have an example
 ```